augustomonoo/python-htmlelements/README.md

 from typing import NamedTuple

-from htmlelements.dynamic import H1, H2, A, Body, Div, Head, P, Title from htmlelements.utils import html
+from htmlelements import H1, H2, A, Body, Div, Head, P, Title from htmlelements.utils import html